deepparekh02/ubc-course-seat-notifier/README.md

    - NOTE (IMPORTANT): If a seat is available for a long time, the code will send an email every 60 minutes (or the time interval chosen if it's more) until you kill the script or the seat becomes unavailable.
 In the latter case, it will start checking more frequently again.

 ## Running the Script Continuously
-- **Keep Terminal Open**: For the script to run continuously and monitor seat availability, the app must be kept open
+- **Keep App Open**: For the App to run continuously and monitor seat availability, it must be kept open
 - **Background Running**: If you close the app, the script will stop running.
 To keep the script running in the background, you can minimize it.
 - **Concurrent Running**: Just add a new entry to the app to keep track of multiple courses with different emails if needed.